independentreserve/websockets/README.md

 ## Subscription Confirmation Event

-Successful subscriptions and unsubscriptions are notified using **Subscriptions** event. **Data* property will list current subscriptions.
+Successful subscriptions and unsubscriptions are notified via the **Subscriptions** event.
+The **Data** property will list current subscriptions.

 ### Subscriptions event